A Tale of Two Graphs: Separating Knowledge Exploration from Outline Structure for Open-Ended Deep Research: Methodology

 \subsection{Co-Evolution of Outline and Knowledge Graph}

 Unlike outline-centric methods, \methodname{} maintains both an OG and a KG throughout the OEDR workflow.
 OG captures the evolving report organization (i.e., how the agent structures and writes the report), while KG maintains the underlying knowledge state (i.e., what the agent has learned so far and how facts are connected).
 KG-driven search chain generation explicitly identifies missing or weakly supported relations that should be explored or enriched.
 The OG provides complementary structural context to broaden coverage in the KG-driven search chains.
-The resulting search queries retrieve new evidence, which is then used to jointly update both the KG and OG, forming a closed-loop co-evolution process.
+The resulting search queries retrieve new evidence, which is then used to jointly update both KG and OG, forming a closed-loop co-evolution process.

 \bcirc{2} \textbf{Outline Graph Update and Citation Maintenance.} Given new search results, we extract a concise evidence unit from each result using an LLM.
-Rather than summarizing the entire webpage, we condition extraction on the originating search query to retain only query-relevant evidence (see the prompt in Appendix~\ref{app:extract_knowledge_nodes}).
+Rather than summarizing the entire webpage, we condition extraction on the originating search query to retain only query-relevant evidence (see the pipeline in Appendix~\ref{app:search_pipeline}).
 The newly acquired evidence is then used to revise the current OG in two ways.
 First, the agent updates the outline structure by adding new sections/subsections, revising existing ones, and removing redundant items, since newly discovered evidence may introduce missing aspects or correct unsupported outline content.
 Second, the agent grounds OG sections with citation sets ${C_i}$ by attaching evidence IDs that support each section.

 Crucially, \methodname{} enforces citation persistence during this process.
 When sections are restructured, expanded, or modified, their existing citations are preserved and consistently propagated.
-This constraint keeps outline evolution synchronized with accumulated evidence, preventing citation loss and maintaining traceability across iterations (see the prompt in Appendix~\ref{app:generate_search_queries}).
+This constraint keeps outline evolution synchronized with accumulated evidence, preventing citation loss and maintaining traceability across iterations.